Termites and Brick Homes

 If you suspect that termites have managed to enter your home, do not delay in having a termite inspection carried out.
 Check your skirtings for weakness and, if you have exposed wooden frames in or around your property, check those too for the signs of boreholes and damage.

-If you act quickly, you can save your home from serious termite infestation.
+It is important that if you do suspect you have termites, that you act quickly, you can save your home from serious termite infestation.
 Once you have had an initial inspection, repaired any damage, sealed access points, and carried out treatments, you will need to have periodic inspections to ensure that the termites have not returned.
 Carrying out further treatments, however, may not be necessary if the modifications to your home provide an adequate barrier.

 Your housing inspector can make recommendations, based on the result of your home inspection.
 Building inspectors are impartial as they do not have a financial interest in you making modifications to your home, so you will receive sound advice and direction of how to deal with your termite problem.